ledlaux/pikoPD/README.md

     - encoder pins
     - gate in/out pins (gate or trigger mode)
     - button pins and type (bang, toggle, switch)
+    - joystic pins and range (regular or midi 1-127)

 - Copies hardware config files into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder